analogsenses/source/source/_posts/2016-01-13-gear-guide-the-best-full-frame-lenses-for-the-sony-e-mount.markdown

 <p class="card-separator">♢</p>

 The **[Zeiss Loxia 50mm f/2 Planar T\*](http://amznlinks.com/global?user=analogsenses&us=B00NW7B68S&uk=B00NW7B68S&es=B00NW7B68S)** is the most affordable of the three at $949, but it’s also the least interesting to me.
 Part of that has to do with just how ridiculously good the 55mm Sonnar with AF is, of course.
 Both lenses are similar on paper, but the 55mm has the edge in terms of sharpness, bokeh, and overall usefulness.
 The Loxia is definitely better built, but again, it’s not as if the Sonnar isn’t well built itself.
 Price-wise, there’s not much difference between them, either.
 In this case, unless you need or totally prefer MF, I have to recommend going with the 55mm Sonnar instead of this one.
-From a future-proof point of view, however, both lenses are excellent investments, which is why the 50mm Loxia makes this list despite not being my personal preference.
+From a future-proof point of view, however, both lenses are excellent investments, which is why the 50mm Loxia makes the list despite not being my personal preference.

 <section class="product-link">
 	<h4 class="buy-now">Buy it online</h4>